riscv/meta-riscv/README.md

 ```
 ### Update existing workspace

-In order to bring all layers uptodate with upstream
+In order to bring all the layers up to date with upstream

 ```text
 cd riscv-yocto